Athens International Airport: Road

 The airport is accessible by the Attiki Odos toll highway from the centre and northern Athens, Varis-Koropiou Avenue from the western part, Laurio Ave. from the South, and Spata-Loutsa Avenue from the East.
 A variety of parking options are available on site at the airport in three different parking lots.
 Located at the arrivals level, opposite the airport terminal, the airport offers short-term parking for up to five hours with 1,357 parking spaces available in lots P1 and P2.
 Long-term parking is located across the airport's main access road (Attiki Odos) with 5,802 parking spaces in lot P3.
 A free shuttle bus is available to transport passengers, while the lots are also accessible by foot to the terminal.
 Premium valet service is also offered at the Departures level by Entrance 3.

 Taxi

-Taxis are available at the designated Taxi waiting area located by exit 3 of the arrivals level.
+Taxis are available at the designated taxi waiting area located at exit 3 of the arrivals level.
+Taxis from Athens International Airport to the city center have a flat rate of 40€ during the day (05:00-23:59) and 55€ at night (00:00-04:59).
 Limousine service is also available upon request by the inner curbside of the arrivals level between exits 3 and 4.